5 Critical Reasons to Implement Lawson Security Before Upgrading to Lawson v10

-When implemented incorrectly, it can cause a multitude of problems for the greater Lawson system — for example, we often see clients with duplicate login issues or clients who upgrade some of their employees to Lawson security, but not all of them—and then wind up in a crunch come upgrade time.
+Lawson upgrades have a lot of moving parts — which is why it’s so easy to forget something or to find yourself held up in the middle of an upgrade.
+But Infor Lawson Security is one place you can’t afford to let anything fall through the cracks.
+When implemented incorrectly, it can cause a multitude of problems for the greater system and leave your system vulnerable.
+For example, we often see clients with duplicate login issues or who upgrade some employees to Lawson Security—but not all of them—and then wind up in a crunch come upgrade time.

-- If your developers use Infor delivered global variables to secure the company/process level relationship, it will interfere with EMSS and RQC security.
+3. If your developers use Infor delivered global variables to secure the company/process level relationship, it will interfere with EMSS and RQC security.
 The code must be written with local variables.

 4. In the event that Global HR or LTM is on the roadmap for your company’s future, having role-based security in place gives you time to learn Landmark security.
 Landmark security is an Infor-delivered product that should not be modified and must be understood before undertaking a GHR or LTM implementation.